Daz-Riza-Seriog/Transport_Phenomena/README.md

    3.1 Tank water in Building:
    * Known (Volume, Height, Diameter)
-   * Determine Caudal, Time and Velocioties
+   * Determine Caudal, Time and Velocities

    3.2 Determine Caudal in a Tube:
      * Known (Variables)